 For us, having those weekly meetings with the regional and global SEO teams is very important.
 We are able to look at numbers, outline projects and campaign initiatives, and set out times for implement and execute Enterprise SEO for campaigns.
 I would work with the teams to set up campaign calendars and SEO terms to use for those campaigns.
 The process worked really well as for every marketing campaign that our Canada team launches, SEO is always one of the top items on that list.

-If you want to learn more about SEO, have a Free 30 minute consultation with us.
+If you want to learn more about SEO, have a Free 25 minute marketing assessment with us.